 - 2008 Olympic Gold Medalist and Most Outstanding Player for the beach games

-- Finished ninth in the 2012 London Olympics with Todd Rogers
+- Finished fifth at the 2016 Rio Olympics with Nick Lucena and ninth in the 2012 London Olympics with Todd Rogers

 - Posted an FIVB record for most consecutive match wins (40) with then partner Todd Rogers in 2011